Shi Yiting

 Shi Yiting (born October 17, 1997) is a Chinese para athlete.
 She has impaired muscle movement in her left arm and different lengths in both of her legs.
-She won three gold medals at the Summer Paralympics and four gold medals at the World Para Athletics Championships.
+She won four gold medals at the Summer Paralympics and six gold medals at the World Para Athletics Championships.

+In the 2020 Tokyo Paralympic Games, Yiting won the women's T36 class 100m final gold medal.

+In the Kobe Para Athletics World Championships, held in East Asia, she won the women's 100m T36 final where she set a new world record.

+She achieved the fastest run (100 metres) by a female para athlete in the T36 category which was 13.68 seconds on 20 July 2017 at the World Para Athletics Championships held in London, UK.